Adversarial Hubness in Multi-Modal Retrieval: Experimental Setup

-\shortsection{Evaluation Metrics} We use two standard retrieval metrics. \begin{itemize} \item \textit{Recall at Rank $k$ ($R@k$)}: Given a query $q_i \in Q=\{q_i\}_{i=1}^{N}$, we calculate the number of relevant documents in the gallery, $R_i$, and number of relevant documents retrieved in the top-$k$ list, $R^k_i$.
-Then, Higher values indicate better retrieval performance.
+Given a query $q_i \in Q=\{q_i\}_{i=1}^{N}$, we calculate the number of relevant documents in the gallery, $R_i$, and the number of relevant documents retrieved in the top-$k$ list, $R^k_i$.
+Then $R@k$ is defined as $\frac{1}{N}\sum_{i=1}^{N}\frac{R_i^k}{R_i} \times 100\%.$ Higher values indicate better retrieval performance.
+We report the results for different $k$.
+An attack is successful if the adversarial hub appears in the top-$k$ retrieval results.
+When $k>1$, the other $k-1$ retrieved documents are clean, thus the retrieval rate for relevant documents can also be high.